 And now, a throwback flick for good measure.
 When Cole, played by Haley Joel Osment, starts seeing ghosts, he confides in his therapist Dr. Malcolm Crowe (Bruce Willis).
 As the pair try to find a way to make these otherworldly experiences less scary for Cole, there’s plenty of twists and turns along the way.

-If you want to continue getting your scary on, read the top 44 best horror novels.
+If you want to continue getting your scary on, check out these picks for best horror novels.